-The economic analysis would provide information to the CBGSA regarding the potential economic benefits and drawbacks to implementation of different projects under the GSP.
+Project Benefits The economic analysis would provide information to the CBGSA regarding the potential economic benefits and drawbacks to implementation of different projects under the GSP.
 This project would not provide direct benefits as related to water supply or groundwater sustainability, but would allow the CBGSA to move forward with implementation of projects that would continue to sustain local economies and would not inadvertently cause substantial economic harm, which could affect the ability of a proposed project to continue to provide benefits.

-The circumstance of implementation for this project would be consideration of the implementation of any project included in this GSP or otherwise considered by the CBGSA.
+Project Implementation The circumstance of implementation for this project would be consideration of the implementation of any project included in this GSP or otherwise considered by the CBGSA.
 The CBGSA would implement this project with the assistance of an economic consultant that would complete the analysis based on data for the region and information provided by the CBGSA.

-This project is a study and does not depend on any water supply for implementation or successful completion.

-The CBGSA is a joint-powers authority with authority to authorize an economic study for the projects in this GSP.

-A basin-wide economic analysis is expected to range from \$80,000 to \$120,000 in costs, depending on the available data and level of analysis desired.
+Supply Reliability This project is a study and does not depend on any water supply for implementation or successful completion.
+Legal Authority The CBGSA is a joint-powers authority with authority to authorize an economic study for the projects in this GSP.
+Project Costs A basin-wide economic analysis is expected to range from \$50,000 to \$100,000 in costs, depending on the available data and level of analysis desired.
 Exact costs would be determined during selection of the economic analyst.

-This project is a study that would use economic methods and analysis tools consistent with the standards and practices of the industry.

-This project would help understand the economic uncertainty around implementation of the projects in this GSP.
+Technical Justification This project is a study that would use economic methods and analysis tools consistent with the standards and practices of the industry.
+Basin Uncertainty This project would help understand the economic uncertainty around implementation of the projects in this GSP.
 Improved understanding of the economic implications of a project would help the CBGSA decide which projects should move forward to support basin sustainability without unintended consequences that could increase overall uncertainty in the basin, including uncertainty regarding groundwater demands in the basin associated with the local and regional economy.

-As a study, the basin-wide economic analysis would not trigger CEQA or NEPA.
+CEQA/NEPA Considerations As a study, the basin-wide economic analysis would not trigger CEQA or NEPA.

-7.5.2 Pumping Allocations in Central Basin Management Area

-As described in Section 2.3 of this GSP, the Basin is in overdraft conditions and to achieve balanced pumping and recharge groundwater users must decrease pumping by approximately 67 percent, in the absence of projects that increase recharge in the Basin or otherwise offset demands.
+7.5.2 Pumping Allocations in Central Basin Management Area As described in Section 2.3 of this GSP, the Basin is in overdraft conditions and to achieve balanced pumping and recharge groundwater users must decrease pumping by approximately 67 percent, in the absence of projects that increase recharge in the Basin or otherwise offset demands.
 While the projects identified in Section 7.3 would increase the water available to users in the Basin through increased recharge and precipitation, they are not expected to reduce the groundwater deficit sufficiently to achieve the Basin's sustainability goals.
-As such, the CBGSA is intending to implement pumping allocations.
+As such, the CBGSA will implement pumping allocations.
 Outlined here is a framework for how CBGSA would develop and implement pumping allocations in the Basin.
 This project would involve development of pumping allocations in the Central Basin Management Area.
-No pumping allocations would apply to the Ventucopa Management Area or to users outside of a Management Area.
-CCSD would be provided allocations based on historical use, and would not be required to reduce pumping over time, but would be limited in how much pumping could increase in the future.
+Consistent with the magnitude of projected overdraft estimated by the numerical model, pumping allocations would not apply to the Ventucopa Management Area or to users outside of a Management Area.
+CCSD would be provided allocations based on historical water use, and would not be required to reduce pumping over time, but would be limited in how much pumping could increase in the future.
 There are four key steps to developing pumping allocations:

-- 1. Determine the native Sustainable Yield of the Basin - 2.
+- 1. Determine the Sustainable Yield of the Basin - 2.
 Allocate sustainable yield of native groundwater to users based on: - a.
 Historical use - b.
 Land uses and irrigated areas - 3.
 Determine how new/additional supplies would be allocated - 4.
 Develop a timeline for reducing pumping to achieve allocations over time